 Tom Cochrane talks Mad Mad World just before “Highway” hits it huge

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, OCT.
+ORIGINALLY PUBLISHED ON OCT.
 31, 1991 By Steve Newton I’ve been a fan of Tom Cochrane’s since Red Rider’s debut album, but his new tune, “Life Is a Highway”, threw me for a loop.
-Its bouncy sound wasn’t what I expected from the steely hero of Canadian heartland rock, and at first … Continue reading Tom Cochrane talks Mad Mad World just before “Highway” hits it huge
+Its bouncy sound wasn’t what I expected from the steely hero of Canadian heartland rock, and at first the tune rubbed … Continue reading Tom Cochrane talks Mad Mad World just before “Highway” hits it huge